Some say that the first New Testament book was written about AD45-AD50 by James the half-bother of Jesus.

 The book of James covers some really important topics on living right for God including controlling the tongue, boasting, patience and prayer.

-1 James, a servant of God and of the Lord Jesus Christ,/p>
+1:1 From: James, a servant of God and of the Lord Jesus, the Messiah.

 The book of James 1:1-5:20